muesal/trip_planner/README.md

 Follow this [tutorial](https://dev.to/andrewbaisden/creating-react-flask-apps-that-connect-to-postgresql-and-harperdb-1op0), ignoring the stuff about harperdb

-Assuming that python is installed:
+Assuming that python3 is installed:

 1. Install [nmp](https://www.npmjs.com/) (used for some js funcionality, I guess)